kurkale6ka/bash-cd/README.markdown

 `cd li` (or any string part of the directory)

-As an additional bonus you could have a named bookmark for that location by typing `cdb bookmark` while in the right location
+As an additional bonus you have the possibility to create a named bookmark by typing `cdb bookmark` while in the right location

 Example: